 - Musical theatre

-4 GCSEs grades A*-C including GCSE maths or English or an appropriate Level 2 qualification and a satisfactory school report.
+4 GCSEs with 4 points or C grade and above, including 4 points or C grade in GCSE maths or English, or an appropriate Level 2 qualification (at a merit grade) and a satisfactory school report.
 We will request a school or college report and you will attend an interview at the college.

 In order to apply for the Extended Diploma you must have achieved the Foundation Diploma.